 Many adult children develop roles and behaviors to survive: people-pleasing, perfectionism, shutting down, or trying to stay invisible.
 These patterns helped us cope but often left us feeling disconnected, unseen, or unsure of who we truly are.
-In recovery, we begin to peel back those layers not all at once, but gradually-as we discover who God made us to be.
-Paul's words in this Sunday's second reading (2 Timothy 4:6-8, 17-18) speak to the journey of becoming:
+In recovery, we begin to peel back those layers -not all at once, but gradually-as we discover who God made us to be.
+Saint Paul reflects on his own transformation in this Sunday's second reading (2 Timothy 4:6-8, 17-18):

 I, Paul, am already being poured out like a libation, and the time of my departure is at hand.
 I have competed well; I have finished the race; I have kept the faith.

-From now on the crown of righteousness awaits me, which the Lord, the just judge, will award to me on that day, and not only to me, but to all who have longed for his appearance.
+From now on the crown of righteousness awaits me,

+which the Lord, the just judge, will award to me on that day, and not only to me, but to all who have longed for his appearance.